-- Select Font for function and message list to define the font of the contents for function and message lists. - Select Font for message type and template list to define the font for the contents of message type and template lists. - Select Font for message-processing windows to define the font for the message-processing windows. - Select Font for status line to define the font for the status line that explains the state of an object or process. - Colors
+- Select Font for function and message list to define the font for the contents of function and message lists. - Select Font for message type and template list to define the font for the contents of message type and template lists. - Select Font for message-processing windows to define the font for the message-processing windows. - Select Font for status line to define the font for the status line that explains the state of an object or process. - Colors